-Amends to the International Valuation Standards
+What do the International Valuation Standards cover?

 The Standards Review Board will, through ongoing consultation, amend and approve International Valuation Standards.
 It will ensure that IVS add value and can be implemented by valuation professional organisations.